Monsters: Dark Continent

 Monsters: Dark Continent (also known as Monsters 2: Dark Continent or simply Monsters 2) is a 2014 British science fiction monster film directed by Tom Green and co-written by Green and Jay Basu.
 It is the sequel to 2010's Monsters, directed by Gareth Edwards.
 Due to commitments with Godzilla, Edwards did not return to direct, but served as an executive producer.
+Scoot McNairy and Whitney Able also do not reprise their roles from the first film and new characters were introduced.
 Filming began in March 2013, taking place in Jordan and Detroit (U.S.).

 The film premiered at the BFI London Film Festival on 9 October 2014.
 Originally scheduled for a wide release on 28 November, the film was pushed back to 1 May 2015.

 Plot

-Ten years after the events of the previous film, identical extraterrestrial life forms to those spread throughout the Mexico–United States border region have appeared in the Middle East.
-After giving their goodbyes to various family members (and visiting a dog fight featuring an infant creature), four closely knit friends from Detroit—Michael, Frankie, Inkelaar and new father Williams—are U.S. Army soldiers deployed to the Middle East for their first tour as they must deal with the creatures (dubbed "monsters" by the military) and a new insurgency on the rise.
+Ten years after the events of the previous film, extraterrestrial life forms identical to those appeared in the Mexico–United States border region have spread to the Middle East.

+Four closely knit friends from Detroit—Michael, Frankie, Inkelaar and new father Williams—are U.S. Army soldiers.
+After saying their goodbyes (and visiting a dog fight featuring an infant creature), the four are deployed to the Middle East for their first tour.
+Their job involves dealing with the creatures (dubbed "monsters") and a new insurgency.
 They meet their team leaders, Forrest and Frater.
-Frater, who has already gone through nine tours, has become estranged from his wife and daughter, who he says is afraid of him.

 On their first mission, they investigate a farm house and interrogate the owner.
-During the encounter, one of the gigantic creatures wanders past the group and they gun it down.
-Three months into their tour, the team receives a search and rescue mission for four soldiers who have gone missing along a particularly active area.
+During the encounter, a gigantic monster wanders past the group and they gun it down.

+Three months into their tour, the team receives a search and rescue mission for four soldiers in a particularly active area.
+On the way, an IED disables both of their vehicles and kills Forrest and two team members.
+Williams stumbles onto another IED and dies shortly after.
-During a drive, the team's convoy hits a hidden IED which disables both vehicles, killing Forrest and two of their team.
-Williams, disoriented by the explosion, wanders onto another IED, which detonates, blowing his legs off.
 The group is then set under fire by insurgents.

-Rushing Williams to safety, Inkelaar is unable to stabilise Williams, who dies shortly after.
-Forced to abandon his body, the four remaining escape on foot.
-After finding another shelter and while recovering from what has happened, Inkelaar is killed by a sniper while Frankie is wounded before a group of insurgents surrounds them.
-Frater leads the others into surrendering.
-After being captured, Michael and Frater are bound and forced to watch as Frankie bleeds to death in front of them.
-That night, Frater uses the distraction of an approaching creature to disarm and kill one of their guards, and the two of them escape on motorcycles, determined to finish their mission.
+Leaving Williams' body, the four remaining escape on foot.
+After the team finds shelter, Inkelaar is killed by a sniper while Frankie is wounded.
+Surrounded by insurgents, Frater leads the others into surrendering.
+After being captured, Michael and Frater are bound and forced to watch Frankie bleeds to death.
+That night, Frater uses the distraction of an approaching creature to disarm and kill a guard.
+The two of them escape on motorcycles, determined to finish their mission.